-If you have latency graphs enabled, you can also use the built-in latency graph.
+If you have latency metrics enabled, you can also use the built-in latency graph.
 In the example below, I added in some non-US based health checkers, resulting in longer latency times being graphed.

 - Although there are some technical reasons for this, it still seems a bit odd, especially since the AWS CloudWatch service is used for part of this functionality.